purescript-node/purescript-node-fs/README.md

 mkPerms :: Perm -> Perm -> Perm -> Perms
 ```

 Create a `Perms` value.
-The arguments represent the user's, group's, and
+The arguments represent the owner's, group's, and
-others' permission sets, respectively.
+other users' permission sets, respectively.

 #### `permsToString`